learn-co-curriculum/phase-3-ruby-oo-inheritance-defining-inheritance/README.md

 admins, instructors or students.
 All of these entities are "users" and have common features, but they all have some unique traits as well.

-How can our code reflect that fact that these different categories of things all share some, or even many, characteristics but all have some unique attributes as well?
+How can our code reflect the fact that these different categories of things all share some, or even many, characteristics but all have some unique attributes as well?
 Well, we could write separate `Admin`, `Instructor` and `Student` classes that each contain repetitious code to lend each of these classes shared